-Table 10.
-JTAG Interface Pins and Other Required Controller Pins (Part 1 of 2)
+Table 10: JTAG Interface Pins and Other Required Controller Pins

-Pin Name Pin Type Description III) I Input JTAG data input pin.
-TDI Πίρατ Connect this pin to V{CC} if the JTAG circuitry is not used. - III C Output JTAG data output pin.
-TDO Output Do not connect this pin if the JTAG circuitry is not used (leave this pin floating).
-Innut JTAG clock pin.
-TCK Input Connect this pin to GND if the JTAG circuitry is not used.
-TIM C Input JTAG mode select pin.
-TMS Πίρατ Connect this pin to V{CC} if the JTAG circuitry is not used.
-These three input pins select one of the eight pages of configuration data to configure the FPGAs in the system.
-PGM[20] Input Connect these pins on the board to select the page specified in the Quartus II software when generating the EPC device POF. $PGM[2]$ is the MSB.
-The default selection is page 0; $PGM[20] = 000$.
+Pin Name Pin Type Description TDI Input JTAG data input pin.
+Connect this pin to VCC if the JTAG circuitry is not used.
+TDO Output JTAG data output pin.
+Do not connect this pin if the JTAG circuitry is not used (leave this pin floating).
+TCK Input JTAG clock pin.
+Connect this pin to GND if the JTAG circuitry is not used.
+TMS Input JTAG mode select pin.
+Connect this pin to VCC if the JTAG circuitry is not used.
+PGM[20] Input These three input pins select one of the eight pages of configuration data to configure the FPGAs in the system.
+Connect these pins on the board to select the page specified in the Quartus II software when generating the EPC device POF.
+PGM[2] is the MSB.
+The default selection is page 0;PGM[20]=000.
 These pins must not be left floating.
+EXCLK Input Optional external clock input pin that can be used to generate the configuration clock (DCLK).
+When an external clock source is not used, connect this pin to a valid logic level (high or low) to prevent a floating-input buffer.
+If EXCLK is used, toggling the EXCLK input pin after the FPGA enters user mode will not effect the EPC device operation.
+PORSEL Input This pin selects a 2-ms or 100-ms POR counter delay during power up.
+When PORSEL is low, POR time is 100 ms. When PORSEL is high, POR time is 2 ms. This pin must be connected to a valid logic level.
+TM0 Input For normal operation, this test pin must be connected to GND.
+TM1 Input For normal operation, this test pin must be connected to VCC.